-Safe Swim Defense training may be obtained from the BSA Online Learning Center at myscouting.org.
-Confirmation of training is required on tour and activity plans for trips that involve swimming.
+Safe Swim Defense training may be obtained from the BSA Online Learning Center at my.scouting.org.

 BSA groups shall use Safety Afloat for all boating activities.
 Adult leaders supervising activities afloat must have completed Safety Afloat training within the previous two years.
 Cub Scout activities afloat are limited to council or district events that do not include moving water or float trips (expeditions).
 Safety Afloat standards apply to the use of canoes, kayaks, rowboats, rafts, floating tubes, sailboats, motorboats (including waterskiing), and other small craft, but do not apply to transportation on large commercial vessels, such as ferries and cruise ships.
 Parasailing (being towed airborne behind a boat using a parachute), kitesurfing (using a wakeboard towed by a kite), and recreational use of personal watercraft (small sit-on-top motorboats propelled by water jets) are not authorized BSA activities.

-Safety Afloat training may be obtained from the BSA Online Learning Center at myscouting.org.
-Confirmation of training is required on tour and activity plans for trips that involve boating.
+Safety Afloat training may be obtained from the BSA Online Learning Center at my.scouting.org.
 Additional guidance on appropriate skill levels and training resources is provided in the Aquatics Supervision guide available from council service centers.